volume-trader/QuantowerKB/getting-started/backup-and-restore-manager.md

 ## Backup settings

 The backup process is easy and doesn’t require many explanations.
-Just select the path where your backup file will be stored \(Quantower backups folder by default; recommended\) and press the **\[ CREATE BACKUP \]** button.
+Just select the path where your backup file will be stored \(VT-Terminal backups folder by default; recommended\) and press the **\[ CREATE BACKUP \]** button.

 ![](../.gitbook/assets/backupsettings1.png)